UMCarpentries/intro-curriculum-r/paper/paper.md

 1. We developed the curriculum in such a way that it could be taught throught an in person or virtual workshop.
 1. We require learners to install all software before the workshop (as the Carpentries also requires), and have them run an example script that tests whether everything is installed correctly.
 They must send screenshots of the script output to the workshop lead prior to the workshop so that any issues that arise can be addressed before the workshop begins.
-1. An extensive small group practice module towards the end of the workshop allows learners to more independently pratcice the skills they have learned throughought the workshop.
+1. An extensive small group practice module towards the end of the workshop allows learners to more independently pratice the skills they have learned throughout the workshop.
 1. The workshop concludes with a recap of what was covered and resources available for learners to continue learning and getting help after the workshop concludes.

 ## Pilot Workshop